 El Yunque Rainforest is the only rainforest in the US National Forest System.
 It is a great place to experience the diversity of a tropical climate and teach kids about the environment.

-There are several popular hikes in El Yunque that are easy and kid-friendly, including la Mina Trail, which was damaged in Hurricane Maria but is expected to reopen in late 2023.
+There are several popular hikes in El Yunque that are easy and kid-friendly, including la Mina Trail, which was damaged in Hurricane Maria but could reopen in late 2024.

 The trail follows a river and then ends at a picturesque waterfall that cascades into a small natural pool that is gentle and shallow enough for a family swim.